 Chen Yi buried his head in yet another file again.

 Wallace looked over to Cyndi as he could see the little hostility going on.
 It was subtle, but it was there.
 Cyndi looked up from her file to see Wallace’s expression.
-She smiled and shrugged her shoulders also.
+She smiled and shrugged also.

 It looked like they will have to wait for Qiao Qiao to come back.